 Cultural heritage values can be considered in relation to the activities of national and international bodies such as ICOMOS (International Council on Monuments and Sites).
 For example, the Australia ICOMOS Charter for the Conservation of Places of Cultural Significance, defines 'cultural heritage value' as synonymous with 'cultural significance' (Environment South Australia, 2015).
 Cultural significance is defined in the Charter as aesthetic, historic, scientific, social or spiritual value for past, present or future generations.
-The charter identifies four categories of value, i.e. social or cultural, historical, scientific, and aesthetic values (ICOMOS 2015).
-The potential cultural values of a site, object, location or other entity are estimated by an assessment of their level of significance (i.e. high, moderate or low significance).
+The charter identifies four categories of cultural value, i.e. social or cultural, historical, scientific, and aesthetic values (ICOMOS 2015).
+The potential cultural heritage values of a site, object, location or other entity are estimated by an assessment of their level of significance (i.e. high, moderate or low significance).
 Qualitative assessments of significance are used to estimate the cultural value of sites, objects or other entities.

-A specific definition of cultural value is used by UNESCO in determining places and entities suitable for listing on the World Heritage register.
-Such places are defined as having 'Outstanding Universal Value'.
-The Department of Sustainability, Environment, Water, Population and Communities (2012) defines Outstanding Universal Value as follows.
+A specific definition of cultural value is used by UNESCO in determining places suitable for listing on the World Heritage register.
+Such places are defined as having 'Outstanding Universal Value', on the basis of their natural and or cultural heritage features..
+To possess outstanding universal value, places should possess the following characteristics:

-- Outstanding: Outstanding properties11 should be 'exceptional', or 'superlative'; they should be the most remarkable places on Earth. - Universal: Properties need to be outstanding from a global perspective. - Value: What makes a property outstanding and universal is its 'value' i.e. the natural and/ or cultural worth of a property.
-(This value is determined based on standards and processes established under the World Heritage Convention's Operational Guidelines.)12
+- Outstanding: Outstanding properties should be 'exceptional', or 'superlative'; they should be the most remarkable places on Earth. - Universal: Properties need to be outstanding from a global perspective. - Value: What makes a property outstanding and universal is its 'value' i.e. the natural and/ or cultural worth of a property (based on standards and processes established under the World Heritage Convention's Operational Guidelines .).

-Outstanding Universal Value (OUV) is defined through qualitative expert-informed assessment, and does not explicitly involve choices or rankings of relative levels of OUV between different sites.
-OUV can be applied to sites on the basis of their natural and or cultural heritage features.
-Thus, in this context, value could be ascribed to any sites that met the appropriate criteria, and would not involve choices having to be made between different sites which also met the required criteria based on their relative 'level' of outstanding universal value.
-13,14
+Outstanding Universal Value (OUV) is assessed through qualitative, expert-informed, appraisal, and does not explicitly involve choices or rankings of relative levels of OUV between different sites.
+Thus, value could be ascribed to any sites that met the appropriate criteria, and would not involve choices having to be made between different sites which also met the required criteria based on their relative 'level' of outstanding universal value.